Swoot1/ria2015/blog/2015-11-18-active-links-y-all.markdown

 Unless!
 - The feature was very special and hard/long to do and the framework contained more functionality I needed
 - There's a great community around it that you can see is active
-- It's a school work where learing is the important part.
+- It's a school work where learning is the important part.

 01000111 01101111 01101111 01100100 00100000 01101110 01101001 01100111 01101000 01110100